JonTDean/project_prometheus/docs/pseudocode.md

         Initializes a new instance of the Package class.

         Parameters:
-            packageID (str): The unique identifier of the package. address (str): The delivery address of the package. city (str): The delivery city of the package. state (str): The delivery state of the package. zip (str): The delivery zip code of the package. deliveryDeadline (datetime): The deadline for delivering the package. weightKilo (float): The weight of the package in kilograms. specialNotes (str): Any special notes or instructions for the package.
+            packageID: The unique identifier of the package.
+            address: The delivery address of the package.
+            city: The delivery city of the package.
+            state: The delivery state of the package.
+            zip: The delivery zip code of the package.
+            deliveryDeadline: The deadline for delivering the package.
+            weightKilo: The weight of the package in kilograms.
+            specialNotes: Any special notes or instructions for the package.
         """
         self.packageID = packageID
         self.address = address